smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 ### Bluetooth and USB (AOA)
 To connect the example app to production or debug hardware via Bluetooth or USB, all you need to do to is select the `multi_sec_offDebug` build flavor.
 You can find more information about the USB transport in the [Using AOA Protocol](Getting Started/Using AOA Protocol) section.

-To connect to the hardware via Bluetooth, you will first need to pair your Android phone to the hardware via Bluetooth before attempting to connect your SDL app to the hardware.
+If using the Bluetooth transport, make sure to first pair your Android phone to the hardware before attempting to connect your SDL app.

 ### Troubleshooting
 If your app compiles and but does not show up on the HMI, there are a few things you should check: